 The basis of any informative article is the research that supports it.
 Even experts need to keep up to date on new information relevant to their subject matter.
 Remember, topical authority isn’t just communicating your views and thoughts on the topic.
 It’s about recognizing your audience’s interests.
 It’s about answering their questions.
 So, even if you think you know everything there is to understand about a topic, dig deeper.
 Make sure you understand what users want to know so that your content fits their specific interests.

 This is where I’d recommend using a keyword tool or a similar solution.
 Doing so will cut down your research time while delivering the informational foundation you need to publish relevant content.

 When you’re looking to establish topical authority, it’s incredibly useful to do some topical mapping.
 Identify topic clusters you want to cover and find connections between them.

 If you want to be perceived as an expert, you need to cover the width and breadth of your chosen topic.
 It’s not enough to simply focus on one core idea.
 Instead, you need to understand what other topics are related and cover them.
 This will enable your business to demonstrate true awareness and capture leads at various stages of the buying journey.

 These primary topics will form the foundation of your topical map SEO approach and will lead into related ideas.

 Add depth with subtopics

 Once you have the width of topics covered, it’s time to cover the depths as well.
 Remember that this is where topical authority is truly determined.
 Rather than simply developing pillar content to present the broad subject, make sure to identify subtopics that inspire supporting material.
 Make sure that each piece focuses on different keywords but shares a connection to the main concept.
-Then look to connect your various clusters together, which will not only keep people on your website but also inform Google of the connections between different topics.
-You can use keyword clustering tools to do the analysis for you.
+Then look to connect your various clusters, which will not only keep people on your website but also inform Google of the connections between different topics.
+You can use keyword clustering tools to analyze that for you.

 Optimize keyword focus